Arthur's Theme (Best That You Can Do): Music video

 The music video consists of two acts, which are edited together in fade outs.
 In one, Christopher Cross performs the song with musicians in a recording studio, and the other is the story the song illustrates.

+Reception

+The song won an Academy Award for Best Original Song at the 54th Academy Awards.
+The song was also recognized as the year's Best Original Song at the 39th Golden Globe Awards.

+The song ranked No. 79 among the AFI's 100 Years...100 Songs survey in 2004.